-Now that the weather is warming up, Loudoun Water recommends wise watering at home.
-Now is a good time of year to check your irrigation settings to make sure you are watering smart.
-Overwatering a lawn can result in grass disease, fungus and unnecessarily high water bills.
+With drier conditions in the region, Loudoun Water recommends wise watering at home.
+Check your irrigation settings to make sure you are watering smart.
+Overwatering a lawn can result in grass disease, fungus and unnecessarily high-water bills.
 This includes checking your sprinkler settings to avoid over-watering.
 For most lawns, 15 minutes of watering is all it takes to maintain a healthy yard.
-The recommended outdoor watering schedule is:
+If you choose to water your lawn, the recommended outdoor watering schedule is:

 Small adjustments can have a big impact and that starts with you.
 Click on each of the tips below to see how much water you can save.
 Have a tip of your own that you think should be on this list?
 Email Aquiary@loudounwater.org.